Dr Federica Giordani

 - Research Assistant (Parasitology)

-Dr. Federica Giordani is a post-doctoral researcher at the Wellcome Trust Centre for Molecular Parasitology in Glasgow.
-After a Master Degree in Biological Sciences/Genetics obtained at the University of Parma (Italy) in 2005, she kept working at the same institution as a researcher till 2007, focusing on assessment of the mutagenic risk of environmental matrices and of new anti-cancer and anti-parasitic leads.
+Dr. Federica Giordani is a post-doctoral researcher at the Wellcome Trust Centre for Integrative Parasitology (WCIP) at the University of Glasgow.
+After a Master Degree in Biological Sciences obtained at the University of Parma (Italy) in 2005, she worked at the same institution as a research fellow untill 2007, focusing on assessment of the mutagenic risk of environmental matrices (soil, water) and of new anti-cancer and anti-parasitic compounds.
 She then moved to the University of Glasgow, where she obtained her PhD in 2011, working on new fluorescence-based diagnostics for trypanosomiasis, supervised by Prof. Michael P. Barrett.
-As a research associate in the same lab, Dr. Giordani has continued working on drug discovery for trypanosomiasis and other neglected tropical diseases.
+As a research associate at the WCIP, Dr. Giordani has been working on several projects on drug discovery for human and animal trypanosomiasis and leishmaniasis, with the final aim of improving the treatment for these neglected tropical diseases.